LekKit/RVVM/README.md

 - [Somewhat WIP] Flash, RV64 CPU, JIT prototype

 ## Usage
-Currently builds using GNU Make and tested on Linux and Windows systems.
-Actual code however is cross-platform and more build targets are going to be supported.
+Currently builds using GNU Make and tested on Linux, Windows and MacOS systems.
+More build targets are going to be supported.
 ```
 git clone https://github.com/LekKit/RVVM
 cd RVVM